 Internet controls can’t do the job for you.
-While part of good parenting is protecting kids as much as much as we can, smart kids can always find a way around our rules and controls.
+While part of good parenting is protecting kids as much as we can, smart kids can always find a way around our rules and controls.
 It’s far more important, then, to give them reasons to steer clear of porn.

 Give Reasons, Not Just Rules

 Quite simply, we have to start real and open conversations with our kids about sex.
 We need to share with them both the beauty and passion of sex the way God intended, and the way that porn warps that, while contributing to abuse, sex trafficking, and exploitation.
 Too often we portray porn as simply sinful, which, of course, it is.
 But it’s not only sinful.
 It’s also very damaging, both to the people participating and to those watching.
-If kids understood the potential damage that porn can cause to their sexuality, then they would also have another way to fight against it.
+If kids understand the potential damage that porn can cause to their sexuality, then they would also have another way to fight against it.